 Computed radiography (CR) is the use of photostimulable phosphor as an image receptor.
 The image receptor is held in a similar casing (cassette) to that of the traditional film screen.
-CR harnesses the absorption of radiation, trapping electrons at energy levels via the process of photostimulable luminescence.
+Computed radiography harnesses the absorption of radiation, trapping electrons at energy levels via the process of photostimulable luminescence.

-The CR plate has a thin layer of phosphor grains, known as a photostimulable phosphor.
+The computed radiography plate has a thin layer of phosphor grains, known as a photostimulable phosphor.
 The plate is exposed to x-ray radiation exciting the phosphor, exciting the electrons to be trapped in the lattice until inevitably they are stimulated by the second round of illumination.

 Analog to digital conversion